Travis Jankowski Player Props: Rangers vs. Guardians

 Guardians Pitching Rankings

-- The 7.9 strikeouts per nine innings put together by the Guardians pitching staff ranks 28th in the league.

-- The Guardians have a 3.92 team ERA that ranks ninth across all MLB pitching staffs.
+- The Guardians' 3.90 team ERA ranks ninth across all league pitching staffs.

-- Guardians pitchers combine to surrender the seventh-fewest home runs in baseball (95 total, one per game).
+- The Guardians surrender the fifth-fewest home runs in baseball (95 total, one per game).

-- Williams (1-1 with a 4.01 ERA and 19 strikeouts in 24 2/3 innings pitched) gets the start for the Guardians, his fifth of the season.

-- In his most recent appearance on Saturday, the right-hander went 5 2/3 innings against the Kansas City Royals, allowing three earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.